Sebasala/HtmlGulpSassBrowsersync/README.md

-# Starter HTML and sass project
+# Starter with HTML, gulp, gulp-sass and Browsersync

-This is a simple starter structure and some code to starte a basic HTML with sass project.
+This is a preconfigured starter project to beguin a new project with HTML, gulp, gulp-sass and Browsersync.

+## Install
+`npm install`

+## Start working
+`gulp`